Hearing loss & shopping

 This enables you to find it easier to lipread the amount the shop assistant says and to have your money ready.

-- Ask the shop assistant to write it down
+- Ask the shop assistant to write down the total or their question if you are struggling to lipread or hear

 - Ask a closed question e.g. ‘Did you say £5?’